etam4260/rhud/README.md

 -   This interface uses the HUD User Data API but is not endorsed or certified by HUD User.

-The goal of this project is to provide an easy to use interface to access various open source APIs provided by the U.S Housing and Urban Development.
+The goal of this project is to provide an easy-to-use interface to access various open-source APIs provided by the U.S Housing and Urban Development.
 These include the USPS Crosswalk Files, Fair Markets Rent, Income Limits, and Comprehensive Housing and Affordability Strategy.
 Although HUD does provide datasets for other programs, they are currently not supported by an API.

-HUD has two main websites for gaining access to various different data
-sets: HUD User and Exchange.
+HUD has two websites for gaining access to various data sets: HUD User and Exchange.

 Please read
 <https://www.huduser.gov/portal/dataset/api-terms-of-service.html> for